thepenguinn/alu/README.md

-# An implementation of a basic 16 bit ALU
+# What is this thing ?

 This project aims to design and implement a basic 16 bit ALU which performs the operations sequentially with a 1 bit ALU having 3 bit wide opcodes, and having the ability to ADD, SUB and perform 6 other logical operations.

-# What's done
+# What's done ?

 The design and implementation in verilog is done.
 And the alutester is almost done.
-The documentation is still in wip.
+The documentation is still in #wip.

 ## Final Schematic of the entire ALU

 ![image](./finalschematic/finalschematic.svg)

 `alu.v` contains the Verilog implementation of the above schematic.
 Just for the kicks, the entire ALU is written in `structural` Verilog.
 The `testbench.v` contains a small testbench to test the ALU.
-For interactive simulating experience, use the `alutester`, which is a small `ncurses` based tui C program to test the ALU. `testbench/` directory contains the source code for the `alutester`.
+For an interactive simulating experience, use the `alutester`, which is a small `ncurses` based tui C program to test the ALU. `testbench/` directory contains the source code for the `alutester`.

 # Compiling and Simulating the ALU